espruino/Espruino/README.md

 * Raspberry Pi - WORKING - GPIO via filesystem (no SPI or I2C)
 * Sony SmartWatch - NOT WORKING - USB VCP support for F2 still needed
 * MBed platforms - have not worked for a while - full hardware wrapper still required
-* ARDUINOMEGA2560 - has never worked
+* ARDUINOMEGA2560 - compiles, but has never worked.
+Almost certainly due to ints being 16 bits.
 * LC-TECH STM32F103RBT6 - WORKING, but with some issues (LED inverted logic, BTN needs pullup to work)